zainabmelh/guide-articles/articles/Certificates/using-objects-for-lookups/index.md

 ---
-title: "Using Objects for Lookups"
+title: Using Objects for Lookups
-parent: "certificates-guide"
 ---
 Objects can be thought of as a key/value storage, like a dictionary.
 If you have tabular data, you can use an object to "lookup" values rather than a `switch` statement or an `if/else` chain.
 This is most useful when you know that your input data is limited to a certain range.

 Here is an example of a simple reverse alphabet lookup: